A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: IQCs for Time-Varying Gradients

 This term corresponds to what in literature is often referred to as the temporal variability of the optimization problem \cite{bianchin_internalmodel}. \end{rem}

-\FJ{ \begin{rem} Note that for static optimization problems, i.e. where $x_k^\star$, $f_k$, and $\nabla f_k$ become time-invariant, \cref{eq:prop:off_by_1_iqc} recovers the weighted off-by-one IQC from \cite[Lemma 8]{lessard}.
-We note as well that one might consider formulating ``variational off-by-$j$'' IQCs to pave the way to a generalization of Zames-Falb IQCs \cite[Lemma 8]{lessard}.
-This would include the consideration of variational measures of higher-order, i.e. variations across multiple time-iterates.
-We leave this development to future works and focus on \cref{eq:prop:off_by_1_iqc} to develop our tracking bounds. \end{rem} }
+\begin{rem} Note that for static optimization problems, i.e. where $x_k^\star$, $f(\cdot, \theta_k)$, and $\nabla f_k$ become time-invariant, \cref{eq:prop:off_by_1_iqc} recovers the weighted off-by-one IQC from \cite[Lemma 8]{lessard}. \RTwo{We note as well that one might consider formulating ``variational off-by-$j$'' IQCs to pave the way to a generalization of Zames-Falb IQCs \cite[Lemma 8]{lessard}.
+This would include the consideration of variational measures of higher-order, i.e. variations across multiple timesteps.
+We leave this development to future works and focus on \cref{eq:prop:off_by_1_iqc} to develop our tracking bounds}\RTwo{.
+Note that in \cite{scherer_ebenbauer} it was proven that off-by-one IQCs are already sufficient to certify the best possible convergence rate in the static setting, obtained by the triple momentum algorithm, and thus, their use has become standard in the IQC algorithm analysis literature.} \end{rem}